 3 years full-time

 This fascinating course will equip you with the skills to emerge as an engaging and competent mental health nurse.
 The ability to develop a therapeutic relationship with your clients is an important part of mental health nursing and we will show you how to do this effectively.
 You will learn specific communication skills and interventions to enable you to help people with mental health problems.
-These people may experience a variety of physical symptoms and mental health distress and you will leave the course able to deal with this full range of issues.
+These people may experience a variety of physical symptoms and forms of mental health distress and you will leave the course able to deal with this full range of issues.

 As a mental health nurse you will work with social workers, psychologists, physiotherapists, occupational therapists and doctors and you will also be encouraged to engage with third sector and service user organisations.
 You will work in a variety of settings, from hospitals to community units, GP surgeries and clients’ own homes.